 Los Alerces National Park

-One of the main attractions of this area is Los Alerces National Park, a World Heritage Site.
-Its main attraction is the thousand-year-old alerzal trees, more than 2,600 years old.
-In the park there are also waterfalls, lagoons and forests.
-It also has hostels and several camping areas.
+One of the main attractions in the area is Los Alerces National Park, declared a World Heritage Site.
+The thousand-year-old alerzal trees, more than 2,600 years old, are one of its main attractions.
+The park also offers waterfalls, lagoons and forests, and has hostels and several camping areas.

-It is a super large protected area with 3 entrance gates: north, south and center.
+It is a very large protected area with three main entrances: north, south and center.

 2. Tulip field

-Tulip bulbs have been grown in this area since 1997.
-Due to the favorable climate and soil conditions, the results were super encouraging.
-Currently the city exports tulips all over the world.
+Since 1997, tulip bulbs have been grown in this area and have been very successful thanks to the favorable climate and soil conditions.
+Today, the city exports tulips all over the world.

 The beautiful colorful Tulip plantations can only be seen in October and last only one month (we recommend to consult the date depending on the year).
 The private field where you can see the plantations you see in the photos is called "Tulipanes Patagonia" and is located 14 km from the center of Trevelin.
 At the location there is a small stall with food for lunch and a tea house.
 There is an entrance fee of ARS $800 (October 2021) per person.